JB's Restaurants

 JB's Family Restaurants was a chain of restaurants located in Arizona, Utah, Idaho, Wyoming and Montana.
-The company was based in Tempe, Arizona and had 104 JB's branded restaurants at its height in 1995.
+The Tempe, Arizona-based company was originally established in 1961 as a Big Boy restaurants affiliate named JB's Big Boy.
+The company eventually dropped its Big Boy affiliation in 1988.
+At its height, there were 104 JB's branded restaurants in 1995.
+A series of bankruptcies then forced the chain to close in 2019.